 - If in the course of a gamy verbal interaction, interactions often flow without allowing for space or silences between different people’s inputs.
 Each person’s input is interrupted before it is completed.
 This may indicate the protagonists are probably in a power or manipulation game.
 In such situations, it is useful to take a breath, take a diplomatic break, wait and think before offering a response.
 To insert a few seconds of silence in a heated discussion, a few weeks or months in a negative relationship may often help transform it into a more profound dialogue.

 - To annul the possibility of a game, one can also choose to avoid taking on a complementary role and play the same role as the conversation partner.
 This is a form of behavioral mirror strategy.
 If for instance a discussion partner is moaning and groaning about their difficulties at work, instead of lending a friendly ear, the other partner can also moan and groan about their own difficulties at work.
 This signifies that they will not take up the complementary Savior role.

 - Asking detailed clarification as to precisely what the other expects from you is another way to offer an opportunity for them to back out and refrain from offering negative relationship invitations.
 They may then even decide to participate in a more productive dialogue.
-This approach is kin to establishing a precise coaching agreement so as to initiate a productive problem-solving dialogue.
+This approach is kin to contract clarification, or establishing a precise coaching agreement so as to initiate a productive problem-solving dialogue.

 - An audience that stays out of the triangle can also help stop manipulation games.
 Sometimes, exiting a private setting to make a game public will stop a player who will suddenly loose interest in their negative role.
 Sometimes, on the contrary, getting away from a public area into a more intimate setting will suddenly boost a relationship out of the Drama Triangle.